 In discussing her current situation, the soft-spoken Erler rapidly lays out her situation, suggesting that some problems cited by the city in court for her removal existed, but that she did not believe she was the source of them.

 Her neighbors and city officials, however, felt the former Illinois Street renter had her eviction coming, complaining of a junky yard and run-ins with her guests, among other issues.
-Reports of anywhere from 10 to 30 people regularly coming and going from the home, police arrests and verbal assaults on neighbors were also alleged.

 Police, neighbor complaints